niklifter/website-1/README.md

 # Contribute

 Code contributions are welcome!
 Please commit any pull requests against the `master` branch.
+We shall look into it and update it if suitable.